aiblocks/.github/CODE_OF_CONDUCT.md

   *  Try to stay on topic, especially in discussions that are already fairly large.
 * **When we disagree, try to understand why.** Respect that people have differences of opinion and that every design or implementation choice carries a trade-off and numerous costs.
 There is seldom a right answer.
-Disagreements, both social and technical, happen all the time and Stellar is no exception.
+Disagreements, both social and technical, happen all the time and AiBlocks is no exception.
 It is important that we resolve disagreements and differing views constructively.
 Finally, don’t forget that it is human to err and blaming each other doesn’t get us anywhere.
 Instead, focus on helping to resolve issues and learning from mistakes.